utshomax/postman-docs/src/pages/docs/getting-started/importing-and-exporting-data.md

 1. Select the files you want to import into Postman.
 You can also select **Generate collection from imported APIs** and select what you want to link this collection as.
 Select **Show advanced settings** to control how Postman generates collections based on your file types, then select **Import**.

 You will receive a confirmation once the import has completed.
-You can now view your newly imported files and generated collections in Postman.
+You can view your newly imported files and generated collections in Postman.

 ### Importing from GitLab repositories